 Stroll around the village, taking the picturesque St Andrew’s church and Thames towpath, before taking up residency in The Bull in Sonning.
 A pretty 16th Century inn near the river, this old-fashioned pub has cosy alcoves, leather chairs and sofas, low ceilings and roaring fires.
 Expect a proper pub menu with a modern twist.

 Another great pub to visit following a momentary pause to stagger about by the river and take in the idyllic loveliness of Cookham village.
-Visit The White Oak and you’ll discover a pub that balances the art of being a welcoming local and foodie destination.
-So if you like your Sunday lunch with a side order of WOW, then pull up a chair in this modern British pub.
+The White Oak (awarded the Michelin Bib Gourmand for 6 consecutive years, no less) balances the art of being a welcoming local and foodie destination.
+So if you like your New Year’s Day lunch with a side order of WOW, then pull up a chair in this modern British pub.
 The food is stunning and worthy of a special occasion, so think refined rather than rustic.